gida17/siteSaraiva/sitesaraiva/wp-content/plugins/companion-auto-update/readme.txt

 4. Keep track of updates with the update log

 == Changelog ==

+= 3.4.6 (December 31, 2019) =
+* New: Filter themes, just like you do with plugins
+* New: Link to the release notes of the plugin in the email
+* Fixed: Sometimes the pluginfilter wouldn't save when using a lot of plugins
+* Fixed: A few errors regarding emails
+* Fixed: Errors regarding the set timezone
+* Tweak: Changing settings no longer requires page reload to see the changes
+* Few tweaks in code for better performance

 = 3.4.5 (November 26, 2019) =
 * Fix: Some of you reported several database errors in version 3.4.4, these are fixed now